Xilinx/kria-dfx-apps/README.md

 kria-dfx-apps/bld/src/FIR/fir
 ```

-# Setup for Jupyter Lab on target
+# Steps for running compiled applications on target
 1. Copy firmware to target with USB or SCP.
 - USB
 ```